 1) Don’t follow the rules of composition

-Some photographers say that there are rules in landscape photography.
+Some photographers say that there are rules of composition in landscape photography.
 Are they correct?
 Don’t take everything at face value.

 It’s not just the rule of thirds, either.
-Although that is the best-known of the cookie-cutter compositions, a few others pop up from time to time.
-So, I’ll make my opinion clear: Everything I’ve said applies equally to every such rule in photography.
-The golden ratio, dynamic symmetry, the rule of triangles, and so on… Every “magic grid” out there is equally absurd.
+Although that is the best-known “rule,” some others pop up from time to time.
+So, to be clear: All of this applies equally to every such rule and special grid of composition.
+The golden ratio, dynamic symmetry, the rule of triangles, and so on… These are cookie-cutter formulas that sound fine on paper, and might work as basic tips for beginners, but have no relevance for advanced creative photography.

-Every time you take a photo, your goal is to convey something to a viewer — typically, to make them feel the emotions you did while you were out in the world.
-For one photo, you might want to show the chaos and intensity of an afternoon storm.
-For another, you could be trying to convey the quiet stillness of a mountain sunrise.
-To think that both of these scenarios require the same composition — even assuming that you’re at the same landscape — overlooks the purpose of composition in the first place.
+Think about a practical example.
+For one photo, you might want to capture the chaos and intensity of an afternoon storm.
+For another, your goal could be to convey the quiet stillness of a mountain sunrise.
+To think that both of these scenarios require the same composition — even assuming that you’re at the same landscape — overlooks the purpose of composition in the first place: to convey your chosen message to a viewer.

 A better rule is simple: Compose every photo so that it looks how you want.
-Take the elements in a scene that matter the most, and emphasize them however you see fit in order to match your goal.
+First, define your goal for the photo.
+Then, take the elements in a scene that matter the most, and emphasize them however you see fit in order to meet that goal.
 Walk forward and backward; move your camera up, down, and sideways.
-Choose your technical settings and equipment in a way that advances the message you’re trying to get across.
-Then, capture the photo.
+Choose your technical settings and camera equipment in a way that advances the creative message you’re trying to get across.
+After that, just take the photo.

 2) Take a lot of photos